seznam/IMA.js-plugins/packages/babel-plugin-ima-logger/README.md

 - `rejectIf(...)`,
 - `warnIf(...)`

-### Removes function names from import statements of ima-plugin-logger
+### Removes function names from import statements of @ima/plugin-logger

 The following function names will be removed from the import statements:
 - `debug`